Last updated on 2018-10-28

 The short answer: It doesn’t, as far as I can tell.
 At least not for people who don’t get tons of right swipes already (i.e. men.)

 Personal Opinion: I’d rather choose my main picture myself, as appealing to the masses is not always my highest priority.
-Combined with the function seemingly not doing anything at all during my (extended) tests, this means I keep it switched off.
+Combined with the function seemingly not doing anything at all except waste other people’s likes, this means I keep it switched off.

 I got a match and/or message notification but there’s nothing in my match list.
 What happened?